Broadway Dancer

 Broadway Dancer (foaled 16 February 1972) was an American-bred, French-trained Thoroughbred racehorse and broodmare.
-Between June 1974 and August 1975 she raced six times, winning twice.
-As a two-year-old she won on her debut before being narrowly beaten in the Prix Robert Papin before recording an emphatic six-length success in the Prix Morny.
-Although she did not race again in 1974 she was the highest-rated juvenile filly of the season in both the official French Handicap and the independent Timeform ratings.
-After running third when favourite for the Poule d'Essai des Pouliches on her three-year-old debut she ran poorly in two subsequent races and was retired from racing.
-She was not a success a broodmare.
+Between June 1974 and August 1975, she raced six times, winning twice.
+As a two-year-old, she won on her debut before being narrowly beaten in the Prix Robert Papin, before recording an emphatic six-length success in the Prix Morny.
+Although she did not race again in 1974, she was the highest-rated juvenile filly of the season in both the official French Handicap and the independent Timeform ratings.
+After running third when favourite for the Poule d'Essai des Pouliches on her three-year-old debut, she ran poorly in two subsequent races, and was retired from racing.

 Background

 Broadway Dancer was a small bay mare with a white star and a white sock on her left hind leg bred in Kentucky by the Nickols Brothers.
 She was one of many important winners sired by the Canadian-bred Northern Dancer, who won the Kentucky Derby in 1964 before becoming one of the most successful breeding stallions in Thoroughbred history.
 Broadway Dancer's dam Broadway Melody, was a high-class racemare who finished second in the Queen Mary Stakes in 1966 and the Jersey Stakes in the following year.
 Broadway Melody was a half-sister to the dam of the King's Stand Stakes winner African Song and a distant relative of the Prix de l'Arc de Triomphe winner Marienbard.
 The filly was acquired by Daniel Wildenstein and was sent to France to be trained by the Argentinian Angel Penna Sr.